ShikyC/Taiko-Drum-Controller-Arduino/README.md

 ## What You Need

-1. An Arduino Micro or Leonardo microcontroller (other compatible boards might work, but you need to verify that they support keyboard emulation);
+1. An Arduino Micro/Leonardo microcontroller (other compatible boards might work, but you need to verify that they support keyboard emulation);

+   Checkout to the "ESP32" branch if you use an ESP32 board.
+ESP32 is significantly faster than ATMEGA64 and can connect to the computer as a bluetooth keyboard.

 2. 4 piezoelectric sensors;

 3. Necessary electronic components (breadboards, resistors, LEDs, jumper wires, etc.);